Rouben Mamoulian: Academic career

 In 1923, Mamoulian accepted an invitation from George Eastman to become co-director of the American Opera Company in Rochester, New York, and taught at the Eastman School of Music.
 Mamoulian produced Carmen, Faust, Boris Godunov, as well as Gilbert and Sullivan and Viennese operettas.

 In 1925, Mamoulian was head of the Eastman School's School of Dance and Dramatic Action, where Martha Graham taught for one year (1925–26).
 Among other performances, together they produced a short, two-color film titled The Flute of Krishna, featuring Eastman students.
 Mamoulian left Eastman shortly after (1926), Mamoulian recalled:

 I was already seeking a truly dramatic theater, a theater that would combine all the elements of movement, dancing, acting, music, singing, decor, lighting and colour and so on."

 In 1930, Mamoulian became a naturalized citizen of the United States.

 Stage career

-Mamoulian began his Broadway director career with a production of DuBose Heyward's Porgy, which opened on October 10, 1927.
+Mamoulian began his Broadway director career with a production of Dorothy Heyward and DuBose Heyward's Porgy, which opened on October 10, 1927.
 He also directed Wings Over Europe from late 1928 to 1929.
 He directed the revival of Porgy in 1929 along with George Gershwin's operatic treatment Porgy and Bess, which opened on October 10, 1935.
 Mamoulian was also the first to stage such notable Broadway works as Oklahoma!
 (1943), Carousel (1945), and Lost in the Stars (1949).